-The Company's principal lender permitted the Company to make interest only payments and defer until August 2015, payments on the principal amounts owed from January to July 2015 under the current debt facility agreement.
-The Company is currently engaged in discussions with the lender to restructure its senior debt in order to address ongoing liquidity concerns.
+The Company's principal lender permitted the Company to make interest only payments and defer until August 2015, payments on the principal amount owed from January to July 2015 under its current debt facility agreement.
+The Company was unable to meet its payment obligations to its principal lender for the months of August and September 2015, resulting in a breach of the terms of the debt facility agreement between the parties.
+In October, 2015, the Company entered into agreements to effect the Restructuring Transaction and amendment of the senior secured credit facility as discussed herein.